waddo4/waddo4/README.md

 - 👋 Hi, I’m Nick.
 I'm a junior software developer based in Sydney.
 - 🌱 I’m currently learning Flutter, Dart & SQL.
+- 🔭 I’m currently working on a webscraper project.
-- ⚡ Future projects: An Ecommerce site, a web scraper, an incremental mobile game.
+- ⚡ Future projects: An Ecommerce site, an incremental mobile game.
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/nick-waddington/)

 <!--